 Australia is a rich mix of people from all around the world.
 Almost 30% of the population were born overseas.
 The largest numbers of immigrants come from United Kingdom, New Zealand, China, Italy, and Vietnam.
 Also, the second largest Greek population in the world is in Melbourne (after Athens).
 The population is made up of 90% Caucasians, 7% Asian 7%, aboriginal and other 3%.

+The original immigrants to what is now Australia, the aboriginals came by land bridge from India 50,000 years ago.
+They generally lived a nomadic lifestyle and were hunter gatherers.
 From 1788, the Australian immigrant population was almost entirely from England and Ireland until after world war II.
 After the second world war, the government boosted the workforce predominantly from Southern Europe, especially Yugoslavia, Greece and Italy.
 In the 1950s, immigrants came from Northern Europe, in the 1960s they came from Southern Europe and in the 1970s from Vietnam (due to the Vietnam war).
 Since the early 1980s, Australia has opened its borders and we have immigrants in large numbers from all throughout Asia and the world.

 English is the official language of Australia.
-However, at times, especially in smaller rural communities where locals may have both strong accents and use more Aussie slang, it may be difficult for foreigners to understand as the accent is neither American nor English, which is what most foreigners are used to when they study English.
+However, at times, especially in smaller rural communities where locals may have both strong accents and use more Aussie slang, it may be difficult for foreigners to understand as the accent is neither American nor English, which is what most foreigners learn when they study English.
 There is also a government funded movement to try and preserve the 20 or so surviving aboriginal languages.
 These are normally only spoken in more remote and isolated areas.